 CCCA defines the minimum features to support internal communication only; i.e. no support for external communication is available.
 Unqueued messages shall be supported.
 No message status information shall be supported in order to allow for a lean implementation of the communication kernel.

-API services SendMessage and ReceiveMessage and Notification Class 1 (except for the Flag notification mechanism) shall be supported.
+The OSEK COM services StartCOM, StopCOM, GetCOMApplicationMode, InitMessage, SendMessage, ReceiveMessage, COMErrorGetServiceId, the COMError_Name1_Name2 macros and Notification Class 1 (except for the Flag notification mechanism) shall be supported.